-Before connecting the device to be powered to the power supply, determine the maximum safe voltage to be applied and set the VOLTAGE controls to obtain that voltage reading on the V meter.
+- Before connecting the device to be powered to the power supply, determine the maximum safe voltage to be applied, press the V switch, and set the VOLTAGE controls to obtain that voltage reading on the LED display. - 2.
+Determine the desired constant current value.